LucasSchummer/ReinforcementLearning/README.md

 </summary>

 <br>
-This project implements a Deep Q-Learning (DQN) agent to play Atari Pong using the OpenAI Gym environment (`ALE/Pong-v5`).
+This project implements a Deep Q-Learning (DQN) agent to play Atari Pong using Arcade Learning Environments (`ALE/Pong-v5`).

 The agent is trained with handcrafted features extracted from frames (ball position and velocity, paddles  positions, player velocity).
 Given the simplicity of the game, this approach is indeed very convenient as it allows the agent to access all relevant information from the raw frames while working with a much smaller and more manageable state space.